Narcwis/trovalo/README.md

 import path from 'path';
 import fs from 'fs';

-const dbDir = process.env.DB_PATH || './db';
+// Persist the database in the HAOS /data partition so it survives container restarts const dbDir = process.env.DB_PATH || './db';
 if (!fs.existsSync(dbDir)) {
   fs.mkdirSync(dbDir, { recursive: true });